collectivesense/logsense-logger-python/example/README.md

-= Sample application using Logsense logging
+# Sample applications using Logsense logging

+## Flask web server with metrics and logging

 To run: